MBWest/Note-Taking/README.md

 # Note-Taking

-A place for me to casually take notes on what I am working on
+A place for me to casually take notes on what I am working on.